 Our results of operations are directly affected by the level of the tuition we charge to our students.
 Typically, students pay to the Sino-foreign Joint Managed Academic Programs tuition fees ranging from RMB15,000 (approximately US\$2,268) to RMB28,000 (approximately US\$4,233) per student per academic school year.
-Our contracts with host Chinese universities/colleges are fixed price contracts, pursuant to which, we are to receive a fixed portion of tuition for services rendered.
-As a result of us servicing our partnering schools, we are entitled to receive approximately 12.5% to 50% of such student tuitions depending on the relevant Sino-foreign Joint Managed Academic Programs.
-Chinese host universities/colleges collet tuition fees from enrolled students at the beginning of each academic school year in September, and pay us the portion we are entitled, as determined based on contractual terms, within one to three months thereafter.
+Our contracts with host Chinese universities/ colleges are fixed price contracts, pursuant to which, we are to receive a fixed portion of tuition for services rendered.
+As a result of us servicing our partnering schools, we are entitled to receive approximately 30% to 50% of such student tuitions depending on different jointly managed academic programs.
 Our contracts with Chinese host universities/colleges provide that (1) the host universities/colleges will withhold the tuition collected from students for one to three months after the academic school year starts in September, and then remit the portion of tuition fees to us after the student headcounts have been finalized, and (2) the portion of tuition fee that we are entitled to receive is calculated based on the final actual number of students retained with the universities/colleges after any student dropout has been adjusted.
 Accordingly, any tuition refund has already been deducted by host universities/colleges before we receive our portion of the tuition fees.
-For accounting purposes, at the beginning of each academic school year, we estimate the refund for revenue recognition purposes based on an historical 1% student dropout rate, and make subsequent true-up adjustments after the final number of students retained with the host universities/colleges is determined.
-Such adjustments were immaterial for the years ended December 31, 2018 and 2019, and for the six months ended June 30, 2020.
+For accounting purposes, at the beginning of each academic school year, we initially accrue the estimated refund based on an historical 1% student dropout rate, and make subsequent true-up adjustments after the final number of students retained with the host universities/colleges is determined.
+Such adjustments were immaterial for the years ended December 31, 2018 and 2017, and the six months ended June 30, 2019.

 However, our ability to receive our portion of tuition fee from Chinese host universities/colleges largely depends on whether Chinese host universities/colleges are satisfied with our teaching services, or whether we can maintain positive communication with Chinese host universities/colleges to resolve any service deficiency on a timely manner.
-We normally receive our portion of tuition fees within one to three months after each academic school year starts in September, however, any extended tuition withholding or delayed tuition payment to us from Chinese host universities/colleges due to our service deficiency, may materially affect our revenue, results of operations and financial condition.
+Any extended tuition withholding or delayed tuition payment to us from Chinese host universities/colleges due to our service deficiency, may materially affect our revenue, results of operations and financial condition.